What Is Impression Management? Definition, Techniques, Ethics

 As important as impression management is, it’s also not a good time to make any false claims.
 When you lie to make a good impression, the truth will often surface in some way or another, and then your reputation will suffer.
 It’s just like going into a job interview with fake information on your resume.
 They are going to find out and it’s not going to look good for you.

-It’s always best to take a good, strong reflection and make sure that you or your brand actually measures up to your claims while making any impressions.
+It’s always best to take a good, strong reflection and ensure that you or your brand actually measures up to your claims while making any impressions.

-• Conformity: Agreeing with another’s opinion in order to gain their approval
+- Conformity: Agreeing with another’s opinion to gain their approval

 These techniques are useful both in real life and online, but there are more things you can do to manage your online presence.
 First of all, be very aware of reviews, articles or other mentions that may cast a negative light on you or your business.
 Work to have them removed or at least respond to them and show that you are making an effort to rectify any less-than-positive interactions.
 This also includes unflattering comments, stories or images you may have uploaded or posted yourself on social media or other sources.